umbongodrink/seskillscamp-cloud-linux/README.md

 # seskillscamp-cloud-linux
 A repository for learning and demo'ing Cloud and Linux skills and deployments, taught through the Sparta Education "Cloud Fundamentals course (November 2024)".

+The direct aim of the repository is to document the deployment of a two-tier Sparta Global app in the Cloud.

 <br>